mikkelme/MastersThesis/README.md

 - Trying new (small) multi sim with and without cuts to check out results.
 - Making amorphic silicon to invistigate the effect on the friction measurements.
 - In the mean while I aim to broaden my view on the experimental and numerical results related to graphene friction in order to update my expectation regarding frictional behaviour such as static friction and stick-slip motion.
+- Discovered small problem with the fix ave force on the pull blocks that kept the sheet in an unrelaxed position.
+FIxed that and had to put int some spring forces in the relax part to keep the sheet in the desired start posistion to avoid any inconsistencies.
+- Redooing Baseline test due to non relaxed sheet at zero stretch.
+- Trying using gold substrate as this is used in [Study of Nanoscale Friction Behaviors of Graphene on Gold Substrates Using Molecular Dynamics](https://nanoscalereslett.springeropen.com/articles/10.1186/s11671-018-2451-3).